Third suspect in bus matron attack fled to Philadelphia, police allege

 An arrest warrant was issued for Rose Lee Hughes, 29.
 Authorities are hoping she will surrender.

-"As far as we know, she is in Philadelphia," Assistant District Attorney Jessica Aurandt said.
+"As far as we know, she is in Philadelphia," Cambria County Assistant District Attorney Jessica Aurandt said.
 "No one on her behalf has reached out to my office or the Johnstown police."

 City police charged Hughes; Zaneta L. McDowell, 29, of the 1200 block of Solomon Street; and Kashonda Shavonne Roberts, 34, of Solomon Homes, with aggravated assault and unauthorized school bus entry.